andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 Munch museum sit a handful of saunas affording the opportunity to partake in the time honored Scandinavian tradition of hot sauna/cold plunge.

+Sondre suggests SALT, a self-proclaimed "cultural arena" with six saunas, six music stages, and indoor & outdoor bars.
+The *cultural arena* is right on the fjord opposite the Opera House & Munch Museum.
+I meet him and Nora, along with Will and Anna, for a round of Aperol Spritzes before our schvitzes.
-Sondre suggests (??) so I meet him and Nora, along with Will and Anna, at the far end of sauna row.
-Unlike the rest of the saunas we are time constrained(??) if we want to take part in *the ritual*.
+We mustn't dally too long, however, since unlike the rest of the saunas we must be punctual if we want to take part in *the ritual*.

 Once checked in we all shuffle into a sauna room with three rows of tiered benches.
 Everyone takes a seat and the most aggressively beautiful woman I've ever seen in my life floats into the sauna with a bundle of accessories.
-She explains, in a slightly aggressive(th) tone, that *the ritual* will last approximately 10 minutes and under no circumstances will there be any talking.
+She explains, in a slightly threatening tone, that *the ritual* will last approximately 10 minutes and under no circumstances will there be any talking.
 Just sit back and let the vibes wash over you.

-After the announcements she turns up the hypnotic music and thus begins the ritual.
+After the announcements she turns up the hypnotic music and thus begins, what I now know is called, the *aufguss*.
+Our aufgussmeister (I just learned that word) begins by passing around a container of ice that my fellow aufgussters and I r

+From there she cranks up the heat before theatrically spinning a towel 'round her head like a helicopter, distributing the heat with a mesmerizing pattern of steam and smoke.
+As the steam circulates through the sauna, our sauna shaman pours a wooden ladle-ful of water & essential oils onto the sauna coals, releasing a billow of lung-invigorating steam into the air.
+She continues to fan the vapors, each revolution of her towel emitting a distinctive *whoosh* sound.

 She starts by  dipping a birch bough into a basin of water and spritzes everyone like a priest flinging holy water.
-She then turns up the heat and begins spinning a towel 'round her head like a helicopter, distributing the heat with a mesmerizing pattern of steam and smoke.
 We then sit in meditative silence for another 5 minutes or so before she concludes the ritual by placing ice-soaked towels over everyone's shoulders.
 Dreadnought